WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageInstrument.rst

 A.1 Selecting Tier level
 ========================
-Click on the "Tier" selector and select the Tier level you are interested in and click on “Create microscope”.
+Click on the "Tier" selector and select the Tier level you are interested in and click on “Manage Instrument”.

 .. tip::